denten-books/plain-text/0-intro.md

 the mind's habituated intuitions, pitting them against knowledge at hand and fingertip knowledge: as when ruffling through the pages or typing at a keyboard.
 To what extent is electronic textually ephemeral, for example?
-The pragmatic answer lies not in universal propositions, but in technological affordances attached to specific reading devices.
+The pragmatic answer lies not in universal propositions, but in contingent technological affordances attached to specific reading devices.
 What can a reader do with this text, here and now?
 Where is it stored?
-Are readers able to copy and paste?
-Do they have legal permissions to quote at length, to perform publicly, or to otherwise trans-mediate?
+Are readers given dispensation to copy and paste?
+Do they have legal permission to quote at length, to perform publicly, or to otherwise trans-mediate?
 Will the text disappear when the reader closes the book's cover?

 ## Plan of the Present Work